SocksTheWolf/AntiScamBotSite/faq.md

 {% include install_info.html %}

+### Do I have to add a mod role to {{ site.bot_name }}?

+It's recommended that you do, it solves so many potential issues with Discord permissions.

+However, if you would not want to do so, [follow the instructions on this page here](/advanced-install).

 ### Why does {{ site.bot_name }} need the permissions it has?

 Because of how Discord handles permissions it needs the following permissions: